 WHEN TO GO TO IMMEDIATE CARE

-When you begin to feel a sickness coming on, going to an urgent care or walk-in clinic may not be the first thing that comes to mind.
+When you begin to feel a sickness coming on, going to urgent care or walk-in clinic may not be the first thing that comes to mind.
 With the way that the weather is always changing in the Midwest, and how quickly common colds and other ailments spread, it makes sense to first try some easily accessible home remedies before seeking medical attention.
 However, it is still extremely important to be aware that some common illness require immediate medical attention to prevent the condition from worsening.
 To help determine when and what kind of home remedies are safe to use and when you should seek medical attention, we’ve compiled a reference list of common illnesses and helpful home remedies.
 We’ve also included instances when you should no longer try home remedies and seek immediate care.
+We offer seven convenient locations in Blue Island, Willowbrook, Bourbonnais & Mount Greenwood, Chicago, Illinois and Hammond, Munster, Schererville & Crown Point, Indiana.

 Cold, Cough, & Sore Throat